 - Inherited diseases, such as hemochromatosis and Wilson's disease

-Your health care provider will take a detailed history to try to determine the cause of your liver disease and to see if your symptoms might be related to something else.
-Then, the health care provider will examine you closely for signs of liver disease, including yellowing (jaundice) of your eyes and skin, red spider-like blood vessels just under the surface of your skin, and redness of your palms.
+Your doctor will take a detailed history to determine the cause of your liver disease, and to see if your symptoms might be related to something else.
+Then your doctor will examine you closely for signs of liver disease, including yellowing (jaundice) of your eyes and skin, red spider-like blood vessels just under the surface of your skin, and redness of your palms.

-Your health care provider will press on your abdomen to feel the size of your liver.
+Your doctor will press on your abdomen to feel the size of your liver.
 In the early stages of liver disease, the liver may be enlarged and firm, but it shrinks as scar tissue forms.

-Your health care provider may order other tests, such as blood tests to look for certain liver enzymes, a bilirubin test, an ultrasound, CT scan, or MRI, or a liver biopsy.
+Your doctor may order other tests, such as blood tests to look for certain liver enzymes, a bilirubin test, an ultrasound, CT scan, MRI, or a liver biopsy.

-- Take precautions to avoid getting hepatitis B and C, such as being careful if you are exposed to blood or blood products, practicing safe sex, getting a hepatitis B vaccine.
+Take precautions to avoid getting hepatitis B and C, such as being careful if you are exposed to blood or blood products, practicing safe sex, and getting the hepatitis B vaccine.

 You will also need to stop taking medications that may cause liver damage.
 For example, acetaminophen (Tylenol) can cause liver damage if you take large doses or if you regularly drink alcohol and take acetaminophen.
-Nonsteroidal anti-inflammatory drugs (such as naproxen or Aleve, and ibuprofen or Motrin or Advil) can also damage the liver, as can some herbs and supplements.
-If you have liver disease, do not take any over-the-counter medication, herbs, or supplements without first checking with your doctor.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as naproxen or Aleve, and ibuprofen, Motrin, or Advil, can also damage the liver, as can some herbs and supplements.
+If you have liver disease, DO NOT take any over-the-counter medication, herbs, or supplements without checking with your doctor first.

-You may need to make changes in your diet, such as lowering salt intake, to treat complications of cirrhosis.
+You may need to make changes in your diet to treat complications of cirrhosis, such as lowering salt intake.

-- Blood pressure medications (beta-blockers) -- to help lower portal hypertension, an increase in blood pressure in the portal vein, which brings blood to the liver from the intestine.
-Beta-blockers include propranolol (Inderal) and nadolol (Coregard).
+- Blood pressure medications (beta-blockers).
+To help lower blood pressure in the portal vein (portal hypertension), which brings blood to the liver from the intestine.
+Beta-blockers include propranolol (Inderal) and nadolol (Corgard).

-- Lactulose -- given for hepatic encephalopathy, brain and nervous system damage caused by a buildup of ammonia in the blood.
-A damaged liver may not be able to clean the blood of ammonia, and lactulose, a synthetic sugar, can help stop your intestines from creating ammonia.
+- Lactulose.
+Given for brain and nervous system damage caused by a buildup of ammonia in the blood (hepatic encephalopathy).
+A damaged liver may not be able to clean the blood of ammonia.
+Lactulose, a synthetic sugar, can help stop your intestines from creating ammonia.